felicepagano/java-puzzlers/README.md

-In order to use vscode as IDE, use ```gradle eclipse``` in order to generate .project and .classpath files.
+In order to use vscode as IDE, use ```gradle eclipse``` that will generate .project and .classpath files.